CECSpecialistI/CECSpecialistI/README.md

 * Continuation of previous international collaborative work on gender representation & related ethical issues in Wikidata which began in 2021
 #### [SCTS Cataloging Standing Group Retrospective Homosaurus Implementation Project](https://www.orbiscascade.org/programs/scts/technical-services/csg/homosaurus-implementation-project/)
 * October 2023-Present
-* Chair, SCTS-CSG
+* Chair, SCTS-CSG [October 2023-August 2024]; CSG Member [August 2024-Present]
 * As Chair of the Orbis Cascade Alliance Cataloging Standing Group, lead the planning and execution of a consortium-wide project to retrospectively enhance bibliographic records in the shared catalog with Homosaurus terms.
 Batches of shared records will be systematically enhanced with Homosaurus terms by over fifty volunteers across the Alliance.
 Following the previous year's three-part training led by Homosaurus Editorial Board Member Adrian Williams, plan and launch the implementation project.
 Develop project documentation from scratch, and recruit and train volunteers, including about thirty non-catalogers.
+As a CSG member, continue to support the project and ensure its successful completion and establishment as a permanent aspect of Alliance cataloging work.
+#### iSchool Student Directed Fieldwork: MARC21 to LRM/RDA/RDF Wikibase Cloud Instance Coding Project
+* Autumn 2024
+* Supervise Wikibase Cloud directed fieldwork of iSchool student Ying-Hsiang Huang
+* Facilitate student work in adapting code shared and originally developed by colleagues at Open Knowledge Greece and the National Library of Greece for use in a Wikibase Cloud Instance to hold output data for the MARC21 Bibliographic to LRM/RDA/RDF Mapping and Transformation Project.
+The project will involve collaboration with project team members, original code developers, and developers working on Wikibase Cloud at Wikimedia Deutschland and is essential to the successful publication of results of the larger mapping and transformation project
 #### iSchool Student Directed Fieldwork: Data Modeling
 * Summer 2024
 * Supervise data modeling directed fieldwork of iSchool student Fer Palomares Carranco